AdChengyaoYu/AdChengyaoYu.github.io/index.md

 ## About Me

-Hi!
-I’m Chengyao Yu.
+Hi, I’m Chengyao Yu.
 Recently, I join the Department of Statistics and Data Science at Southern University of Science and Technology (SUSTech) as a master's student in Fall 2025, where I will be mentored by Professor Bingyi Jing.
-I’m excited to work on both theoretical and applied statistical problems, and I hope to engage actively with the broader research community.
+I’m excited to work on both theoretical and applied statistical problems.
+I hope to engage actively with the broader research community.

 ---